Publications

 Nielsen, Otto Anker

-Danmarks Tekniske Universitet (DTU).
+Danmarks Tekniske Universitet (DTU), Denmark.

 Hedegaard Sørensen, Claus